 “Yeah.
 You guys (Margie and Darren) were more strict about our bedtimes than in other homes.”
 Another son piped in, “We also couldn’t eat as many desserts.”

-My first son refused to admit that our home was a different experience for him.
-However, our whole family would admit that he had a difficult time at first in our home.
+One of our children refused to admit that our home was a different experience.
+However, our whole family would admit that this child had a difficult time at first in our home.
 In our home Margie and I have the rule that you eat what is put in front of you, and we always try new foods.
 Consequently, this means that we have various entrees for dinner as well as desserts.
 One of our sons loved ice cream and was upset when we changed his routine of receiving daily servings of ice cream.

-While the other kids tried to come up with a situation or a rule that my first son would admit bothered him, I thought of a situation that effected all the kids.
+While the other kids tried to come up with a situation or a rule that this child would admit bothered them, I thought of a situation that effected all the kids.

 “What about sharing your toys?”
 I asked the crew, “You all seemed to have trouble with sharing toys in our house.”